tswamina/mlfromscratch/README_genoml.md

 ## Original C Library

-This project builds on a from-scratch machine learning library implemented in C, which includes:
+This project builds on a from-scratch machine learning library implemented in C by @magicalbat, which includes:

 - Matrix operations with manual memory management
 - Computation graph-based automatic differentiation
 - Basic neural network training (demonstrated with MNIST)
 - Arena-based memory allocation

-The Python `genoml` package extends this with biology-specific features while maintaining a similar philosophy of implementing things from first principles.

 ## License